piotrwitek/typesafe-actions/README.md

 ## Motivation

-While trying to use [redux-actions](https://redux-actions.js.org/) with TypeScript I wasn't really satisfied because of it's API (separate payload & meta mapping functions) which makes it non-idiomatic with static typing.
+While trying to use [redux-actions](https://redux-actions.js.org/) with TypeScript I was dissapointed by it's "unsoundness" with static-typing [(more info here)](#redux-actions).

-What I mean specifically is that named arguments in returned "action creators" will be renamed to some generic "non-descriptive" arguments like a1, a2, etc..., moreover function arity with optional parameters will break "type soundness" of your function signature.
-In the end it will force you to do an extra effort for explicit type annotations and probably result in even more boilerplate when trying to work around it.
+Moreover **alternative solutions** in the wild have been either too verbose, used classes or was too "explicitly typed" instead leveraging type-inference, which just feels wrong when paired with Redux.

-**That's why in `typesafe-actions` I created API specifically designed to retain complete "type soundness" with static-typing of TypeScript.**
+**That's why in `typesafe-actions` I created an API specifically designed to retain "type soundness" and provide a clean functional interface without any explicit type annotations, so that it looks the same in JavaScript as in TypeScript.**

 [⇧ back to top](#table-of-contents)